Choice of Doctors

 It’s important to have a clear idea of what to expect when you are seeking compensation for a work-related injury.
 First, be sure to know whether your employer has a PPP.
 If they don’t—or if they haven’t notified their employees that they have one—then you are free to choose two doctors.
 If they do have one, make your decision of healthcare provider wisely.

-Throughout the process, be sure to have the skilled workers’ compensation attorneys at Hart & David on your side.
+Throughout the process, be sure to have the skilled workers’ compensation attorneys at Hart David Carson LLP on your side.
 We can provide the legal clout you need to recover monetary compensation for your work related injury, so contact us today.